Head west on Highway 2 for hiking, fishing, and outdoor escapes across North Dakota.

 Enjoy lunch on the patio at Proz Lakeside at the Cove.

-Proz lakeside has a full menu of delicious burger, pizza, fish and much more.
+Proz Lakeside has a full menu of delicious burger, pizza, fish and much more.
 Come out and enjoy a great meal and a great view of the lake.

 Rent a boat to spend the day on the water

-Woodland resort offers a fleet of watercraft for on the water fun.
+Woodland Resort offers a fleet of watercraft for on the water fun.
 Rental boats and pontoons are available to everyone with a valid drivers license.
 All rentals come with fuel, life jackets, landing nets, minnow buckets, and are well maintained and guaranteed dependable.
-Rent by the day, half day, or by the week
+Rent by the day, half day, or by the week.

 Take a drive out to Grahams Island State Park

 This well-kept park offers 1,100 acres of wooded land that showcases 130 different plant species and is the perfect place for birding.
 Enjoy hiking in the spring and summer, or cross-country skiing in the winter months.
 Swim on the beach or fish from the dock.
-A new convenience store in the park has everything you need.

 Hit some balls at the Creel Bay Golf Course